-The Foundation is an experienced collaborator with biotechs, pharma and health tech companies seeking to advance Parkinson's programs.
-Collaboration opportunities include sponsorship, in-kind contributions and strategic input.
+The Foundation is an experienced collaborator with biotechnology, pharmaceutical and health tech companies seeking to advance Parkinson's programs.

 Collaborate with Us

-Whether you are an emerging or established biotech, a pharmaceutical company or a health tech start-up, with an established Parkinson's program or just entering the field, if you share our goal of helping Parkinson's patients through research, we want to hear from you.
-Contact email@example.com to connect with our staff.
+Whether your company is emerging or established, if you share our goal of helping Parkinson's patients through research, we want to hear from you.
+You can review our Resources for Parkinson's Researchers or contact firstname.lastname@example.org to discuss the full range of partnering options with our staff.

 Advancing Research and Therapeutic Development